Food hygiene ratings handed to two Stratford-on-Avon restaurants

 New food hygiene ratings have been awarded to two of Stratford-on-Avon’s restaurants, cafes or canteens, the Food Standards Agency’s website shows.

-Vintner Wine Bar, at The Vintner, 5 Sheep Street, Stratford-Upon-Avon was handed a four-out-of-five rating after assessment on May 19.
+The Cowshed, at The Cow Shed, Yew Trees Craft Centre, Stratford Road, Wootton Wawen was handed a four-out-of-five rating after assessment on May 25.

-And Shipston Bengal Cuisine, at 2 Granville Court, Shipston-On-Stour was given a score of two on May 19.
+And El Greco, at 27 Rother Street, Stratford-Upon-Avon was given a score of three on May 25.